 If it happens a critical bug and the engine is upgraded, it will be replayed (only once) games of chess engines;

 Debug files always available at the end of each session.

 The following table shows step by step the development of the tournament.
 We start from group E and ends with the final stepů|

-In the final step the best 8 italian engines and the best 8 guest engines will compete in a single elimination tournament with minimatch of 6 games (the last match will be 10 games).
+In the final step the best 8 italian engines and the best 8 guest engines will compete in a single elimination tournament with minimatch of 10 games.